About the assessment

-The assessments are mapped to the NSW Syllabuses and National Literacy and Numeracy Learning Progressions.
+Check-in assessments are online assessment for students in Years 3 to 9.
+They are mapped to the NSW Syllabuses and National Literacy and Numeracy Learning Progressions.
+There are two assessments:

-Each assessment is designed to be quick and easy to administer, consisting of approximately 40 multiple choice questions.
+Each assessment is designed to be quick and easy to administer, consisting of between 40 to 50 multiple choice questions.

-The check-in assessment package is supported with resources and professional learning to assist schools to administer the assessments, analyse assessment feedback and plan for teaching.
-This includes:
+The Check-in assessment package is supported with resources and professional learning to assist schools to administer the assessments, analyse assessment feedback and plan for teaching.
+This will include:

-- a range of online professional learning, available during Term 3 2020
+- a range of online professional learning, available late Term 3 and throughout the assessment

-- a user-guide for school Check-in assessment coordinators and administrators, containing information and instructions on how to prepare for and administer the assessment
+- a user-guide for school Check-in assessment coordinators and supervisors, containing information and instructions on how to prepare for and administer the assessment

 - strategies to identify areas to focus attention

 Large print and Braille versions of the assessment are available for students who already access Braille and Large Print Services and who are supported by an itinerant support teacher vision.